Khushi-Nigam/Khushi-Nigam/README.md

 # Hi there, I'm Khushi Nigam! 👋

 Welcome to my GitHub profile!
-I'm Khushi, a passionate data Science enthusiast who loves exploring new technologies and building innovative projects.
+I'm Khushi, a passionate data science enthusiast who loves exploring new technologies and building innovative projects.
 Here's a bit more about me:

 ## 🚀 About Me
 - 👋 Hi, I’m Khushi-Nigam